Purchase of own shares clearances and reporting

 In situations where capital treatment applies to the repurchase of a company’s own shares, it is possible to obtain advance clearance from HMRC.
 The same clearance procedure may also be used for a repayment or redemption of shares.

-Regardless of whether advance clearance is sought, taxpayers seeking to treat amounts received from selling shares back to the company as capital must report details to HMRC within 60 days of the share buyback.
+Regardless of whether advance clearance is sought, a company which applies the capital treatment to a purchase of own shares must report details to HMRC within 60 days of the share buyback.

 Clearance applications